 No one putter is right for every golfer and that is why Callaway and Odyssey put such a strong emphasis on being fit for your putter.
-They provide thousands of custom order options to ensure that your putter is built specifically for your swing.
+They provide thousands of custom order options to ensure that your putter is built specifically for your swing, giving players options on what is the best Odyssey putter for you.
 Whether you are buying your next putter or retrofitting your current gamer, ensuring that it is optimized for your arc style can lead to lower scores.
 Thanks for reading and be sure to check out our Odyssey and Toulon putter reviews for more information on these industry-leading golf clubs.

 - Top 5 Best Odyssey Putters

 - Finding the Best Putter Your Golf Game